waggle-sensor/waggle-docs/docs/tutorials/cloud-compute.md

 sidebar_position: 4
 ---

-# Cloud & HPC computation based on data from edge
+# Cloud compute & HPC on edge data

 Sage provides a number of interfaces which other computing and HPC systems can build on top of.
 In this section, we explore some of the most common applications of Sage.